Updated: Feb 2021

 We’ve been making batches of Kasie’s amazing bone broth the past few weeks to help heal some ailments & injuries; we’ve found it to be very healing as well as being super delicious.
 The original recipe has evolved a bit since we’ve been making batches every few days so we thought we’d share what we’ve settled on as being the best batch with you here.

 Kasie’s Love Broth – made with lots of love to heal from the inside!

 Suitable for dogs, cats & people, too.
 Excellent for recovery during illness, increasing nutrition during stressful periods, after surgery or proceeding digestive upset of any kind.
 Can be used during cleansing or fasting periods, too.
-If you follow the preparation instructions carefully, this special homemade bone broth will be full of colloidal calcium and bioavailable nutrients.
+If you follow the preparation instructions carefully, this special homemade bone broth will be full of healing amino acids such as collagen, glutamine, glycine and proline, minerals and other bioavailable nutrients.

 Here’s how to make it:

-• 2-3 lbs. of pastured chicken heads & feet
+• 2-3 lbs. of pastured chicken necks, heads & feet

 • 2-4 pastured chicken backs

 • 3-4 pastured chicken thighs or 2-4 grass-finished marrow or gelatinous beef bones